mikenbze/requirement-analysis/README.md

     – Getting stakeholder sign-off
     – Using models like use case diagrams, user stories, or wireframes to validate understanding

-## 🌟 Why is Requirement Analysis Important in SDLC?
+# Why is Requirement Analysis Important?
 ### ✅ 1.
 Ensures Project Clarity and Direction
 It defines what is to be built and aligns the development team with the client’s vision.
 ### ✅ 2.
 Reduces Risks and Costly Rework